 Saint Mark, Evangelist

-A John Mark first appears in Acts of the Apostles (Acts 12:12), after Peter was miraculously released from prison.
+A John Mark first appears in the Acts of the Apostles (Acts 12:12), after Peter was miraculously released from prison.
 When Peter realised that he was really free, he made his way to the house of Mary, who was the mother of John Mark, and whose house seems to have been a meeting place for Jerusalem Christians.
 At the end of the same chapter, we are told that Saul and Barnabas, who had earlier gone to Jerusalem on a relief mission to provide food for the Christians there, had returned to Antioch bringing John Mark with them.
 Soon after this, Barnabas and Paul were chosen by the community in Antioch to go on a missionary enterprise, known now as Paul’s First Missionary Journey.
 They sailed from the nearby port of Seleucia and went first to Salamis on the island of Cyprus.
 Along with them, they brought John Mark, a cousin of Barnabas.
 From Salamis they went on to Paphos at the other end of the island, where they converted the governor to Christianity.

 From Paphos, the missionaries left Cyprus and went on to Perga, a city in Pamphylia, on the south coast of what is now Turkey.
 It was here we are told John Mark left Barnabas and Paul and returned to Jerusalem, although the reason is not given.
 Later, when Barnabas and Saul were setting out on their second missionary journey, Barnabas wanted to take John Mark with them.
 Paul, however, was not willing to take John Mark (who is now called Mark), because he had left them at Perga on their first mission.
 This caused a serious disagreement between Barnabas and Paul.
 Barnabas left Paul and, taking his cousin (John) Mark with him, went back to Cyprus.
 Paul then chose Silas as his missionary companion.